CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>System Management Password</summary>

-The System Management Password (SMP) can also protect the system information stored in UEFI BIOS like a supervisor password, but it has lower authority by default.

-The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.

-You can enable the system management password to have the same authority as the supervisor password to control security-related features.

-One of 2 Possible options:

-1.	**Off** - no password defined.
-Default.
-2. On - for enabling system will request to set and confirm password.
+ Whether system will request the user to set and confirm System Management Password password.

+Possible options:

+1.	**Off** - Default.
+2. On

 While enabling the following parameters are available: